 Who was the one paying their salary?

 But, you’ll notice that Jacob in the Old Testament wasn’t called ‘James’ by the guys translating the Bible from the Hebrew.
 They knew that they couldn’t get away with THAT much corruption, so they didn’t try.
-So, only the Greek got the ‘kingly corruption’.
-And, let me add yet another example that speaks directly to our topic:
+Only the Greek got the ‘kingly corruption’.

 Why would you hire translators who didn’t understand the language that they were working with?

 Either way, I’m shocked at what I have seen so far, which leads me to believe that there is a lot more to this than I have seen.
-That’s why, when I detect a translation error in the passage that I quote, I talk about it, in depth.
-You need to know the true meaning of the words that the translators have corrupted.
+That’s why, in the rest of this book, I will talk about translation errors in the Bible quotations that I use.
+I will do this in some depth, because you need to know the true meaning of the words that the translators have corrupted.

 How dare these men translate the Bible in such an awful way!